scignscape/ntxh/README.md

 the spirit of transparency (insofar as those who publish research data should attempt to clarify the source, origins, provenance, and methodology applicable to the data's origination).

+As a shortcut for moving development to a different machine, the script `"@/code/cpp/qmake-console/util/quick-setup.sh"` tries to automatically run other utilities and copy folders for prearing a `GTagML` workflow.
+Again, these steps are not relevant to typically users who do not need to reconstruct how the data set itself is generated.
+However, examining this script and those which it calls can serve as partial documentation of the data-set-generation workflow.

 ---